-Question Answer Marks 2(c) Explain three ways an individual's identity can be positively affected by social networks.
-6 Award one mark for each point correctly identified (up to a maximum of three ).
-Award one mark for each point that is developed (up to a maximum of three ).
-Possible answers: people can be who they want to be on social networks e.g. they can choose which aspects of their identity they wish to make public and such profiles can be edited in line with the image they wish to present; peers/friends are part of our social network - peers can give support during adolescence when identity is being established; institutions like religious groups/workplace are part of our wider social networks e.g. religion can influence identity through core values that inform our interactions with others; role models in the media or workplace (mentors) can influence people's behaviour in a positive way e.g. bolster their self-esteem, increase confidence through self-care; media connections - people can find new interests and new communities across the world e.g. fan sites, online/offline sub-cultures, support groups etc., expanding their social world and adding to their wellbeing; family can act as a social network - connections with parents and siblings can influence our core values, norms and aspects of identity such as gender, social class etc.; teachers are part of our social network - they act as role models for children in terms of how to behave and conduct themselves e.g. teaching respect for others via the hidden curriculum; social networks can have a very positive effect on people who may be disabled and unable to go outside or travel, allowing them to access online from others experiencing the same issue or connecting, communicating and interacting with others who are not disabled e.g. on gaming networks; social media networks can help families and friends stay in touch across vast distances e.g. a migrant worker can stay in contact with their home country, allowing them to maintain their social ties and familial/national identity; social networks can help those who face prejudice and discrimination to re-afform their identity by standing in solidarity and offering support to each o campaigns for change e.g. Black Lives Matter or #MeToo; any other reasonable answer.
+2(c) Explain three ways an individual's identity can be positively aft social networks.
+Award one mark for each point correctly identified (up to a maximuthree). ffected by 6 · · · · · · · · · · · · · · · · · · · um of Award one mark for each point that is developed (up to a maximum of three).
+Possible answers: • people can be who they want to be on social networks e.g. the choose which aspects of their identity they wish to make public profiles can be edited in line with the image they wish to press en peers/friends are part of our social network - peers can give during adolescence when identity is being established; • institutions like religious groups/workplace are part of our widnetworks e.g. religion can influence identity through core valuinform our interactions with others; • role models in the media or workplace (mentors) can influence behaviour in a positive way e.g. bolster their self-esteem, increonfidence through self-care; • media connections - people can find new interests and new conacross the world e.g. fan sites, online/offline sub-cultures, suppetc., expanding their social world and adding to their wellbein family can act as a social network - connections with parents a can influence our core values, norms and aspects of identity gender, social class etc.; • teachers are part of our social network - they act as role mode children in terms of how to behave and conduct themselves e.g. respect for others via the hidden curriculum; • social networks can have a very positive effect on people who disabled and unable to go outside or travel, allowing them to conline from others experiencing the same issue or connecting communicating and interacting with others who are not disable gaming networks; • social media networks can help families and friends stay in tou vast distances e.g. a migrant worker can stay in contact with the country, allowing them to maintain their social ties and familia identity; • social networks can help those who face prejudice and discrim re-afform their identity by standing in solidarity and offering steach other, including using platforms to express protests and campaigns for change e.g. Black Lives Matter or #MeToo; • any other reasonable answer. ney can c and such sent; support der social ues that se people's crease communities cort groups ng; and siblings such as dels for g. teaching o may be access g, led e.g. on uch across their home al/national mination to support to